What it’s Like Volcano Boarding in Nicaragua

 “Smartest $5 I’ve ever spent,” she said as she grabbed my arm to save me from stumbling down the mountain.

 “Ha.
 I bet.
 Where are those guys?
 I got $50 for the first one I see.”
 But they were nowhere to be found.
-We struggled on, sweat pouring in our eyes, slipping and stumbling across the coarse rock, stopping every 15 minutes so nobody died out there, left behind to be eaten by the ever-present circling vultures.
+We struggled on.
+Sweat poured in our eyes as we slipped and stumbled across the coarse rock.
+We stopped every 15 minutes, so nobody died out there.
+We didn’t want anyone left behind to be eaten by the ever-present circling vultures.
 They knew what was up.
-I joke, but only just.
+I’m joking, but only just.

-The volcano is basically ash, so you need a lot of protective gear, so you’re not covered in black ash and dirt.
-After all, we would have to pile into the back of the truck together for an hour ride home.
+The ground is covered in black ash.
+We wear a lot of protective gear, so we’re not covered in it and breathing it.
+After all, we would have to pile into the back of the truck together for an hour-long ride home.

-After we suited up in our overalls, hats, gloves and goggles we lined up just like regular snow sledding.
-We tried to be quick about this part because, if I haven’t been clear – it’s HOT.
+Once suited up, we lined up just like regular snow sledding.
+We tried to be quick about this part because, if I haven’t been clear, it’s HOT.
+Now we want to get down the mountain and take all this gear off.

 volcano boarding in Nicaragua